shakes76/PatternAnalysis-2023/recognition/README.md

 ![Example output](readme_images/example2.png)

 ## Data:
+The International Skin Imaging Collaboration (ISIC) hosts the worlds largest publicly available collection of quality controlled dermoscopic images.
+Including several deep learning challenge data sets, one such data set is the ISIC 2017 challenge data set.
 The ISIC 2017 data set, available at https://challenge.isic-archive.com/data/#2017 consists of 2000 lesion images in JPEG format with 2000 corresponding binary masks in PNG format for the train set.
+The provided validation and test sets were used, so there was no need for a train test split.

-## Data Preprocessing:
+### Data Preprocessing:
 Images where read using PIL and converted to tensors with lesion images in RGB format and masks as greyscale.
 All images where normalized and resized to 128x128 to reduce training time and memory consumption.

 ## Model: